-2 nurses who worked with indicted doctor may face discipline
+2 nurses’ licenses suspended in cases linked to indicted doc

 “I watched Dr. Husel go above and beyond to try and heal patients, and we fought for their lives,” Black said.
 “I watched him perform miracles when other doctors couldn’t or wouldn’t try, and for these reasons, to hear and learn that he may have not been doing things within the standard of care has been very challenging to accept.”

+After the nurses’ temporary license suspensions and conditions for reinstatement, the board said it also would require a probationary period to monitor the nurses’ work.

-The examiner, Jack Decker, has recommended license suspensions of one year for Black and six months for Blair, and that they be required to go through additional training on topics such as medication administration, palliative care and nursing ethics.
+The examiner, Jack Decker, had recommended license suspensions of one year for Black and six months for Blair, and that they be required to go through additional training on topics such as medication administration, palliative care and nursing ethics.

 Decker noted concerns about the working environment at Mount Carmel West hospital’s intensive care unit, where, for example, nurses had frequently used an override function on the drug dispensing system to access medicines even in non-emergencies.